alexdhaynes/text-mask-svg-animation/README.md

 Src: `/src/attempt1/AnimatedMaskedText.tsx`

+- ✅ Text is accessible
+- ✅ Text is dynamic
+- ⚠️ Supported in modern browsers; but, no IE support.
+- ✅ Robust animation
+- ❌ Not getting the desired "letter window" effect

 ## Attempt 1: Drawbacks

 The `background-clip: text` property creates an effect as though the background image had been cut out into letter shapes (eg: a ransom letter cut out of a magazine), and those cutout letters are then animating down a white sheet of paper.
 We're not getting the _letter-shaped window_ effect.